mfouquet/NudgePushShove/README.md

 ## Installation

-⚠️ - _If you were one of the 3 people that installed the previous version, be sure to uninstall it before trying to install this new version.
+⚠️ - _If you were one of the 3 or 4 people that installed the previous version, be sure to uninstall it before trying to install this new version.
 Sorry!_

-#### Preferred
+#### Recommended
 * Install via [Sketch Runner](http://sketchrunner.com/), [Sketchpacks](https://sketchpacks.com/), or [Sketch Toolbox](http://sketchtoolbox.com/) by searching for Nudge, Push, Shove.

 #### Old-Fashioned